Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Case study

 In the wake of the COVID-19 pandemic and increasing international tensions, new geopolitical dynamics could further strain global supply chains.
 To evaluate potential effects of these emerging risks, we compare six contexts of geopolitical strain.
-Cases (0) to (3) represent known risk none, low (base case), medium, and high.
+Cases (0) to (3) represent known risks of none, low (base case), moderate, and high.
 Cases (4) and (5) represent misspecified plans, where the company selects locations without considering export bans, and the performance is evaluated under low- and high-risk cases.
-The cases are defined by two parameters: the probability that country $k\in K$ allows exports ($\rho_k$) and the tolerance threshold ($\tilde{r}$).
-Let $\rho^{base}$ represent the base case values.
-For country $k\in K$, $(\rho_k, \tilde{r})$ in each case is: case 0 ($1, 80\%$); case 1 ($\rho_k^{base}, 80\%$); case 2 ($\rho_k^{base}, 90\%)$; and case 3 $(0.8\rho_k^{base}, 80\%)$.
-In cases 4 and 5, the optimization occurs with $\rho_k = 1$, and the evaluation occurs under low and high-risk conditions, respectively.
-The risk levels classifications are designated by the expected number of bans each case produces.
-Figure \ref{fig:known-miss-expban.eps} presents expected drug shortages results in every country under all cases, grouping them by income level.
+The cases are defined by two parameters: the probability that country $k\in K$ allows exports ($\rho_k^{\prime}$) and the tolerance threshold for raw materials capacity ($\tilde{r}$).
+Let $\rho^{\prime, base}$ represent the base case values.
+For country $k\in K$, $(\rho_k^{\prime}, \tilde{r})$ in each case is: case 0 ($1, 80\%$); case 1 ($\rho_k^{\prime, base}, 80\%$); case 2 ($\rho_k^{\prime, base}, 90\%)$; and case 3 $(0.8\rho_k^{\prime, base}, 80\%)$.
+In cases 4 and 5, the optimization occurs with $\rho_k^{\prime} = 1$, and the evaluation occurs under low and high-risk conditions, respectively.
+The risk level classifications are designated by the expected number of bans each case produces.
+Figure \ref{fig:known-miss-expban.eps} presents expected drug shortages results in every country under all cases, grouped them by income level.

 First, we consider the known risk of export bans on plant locations.
-Without export risk (case (0)), the selected countries are the same as the low-risk condition (case (1)).
-However, more countries are selected under moderate and high-risk conditions (cases (2) and (3)); these include the same three of the base case and a fourth plant (located in Russia (2) and Peru (3)).
-In these two configurations, the fourth plant operates as a backup which is used to meet demand under strain; it uses approximately 30\% and 13\% of its maximum capacity and produces only 10\% and 5\% of worldwide volume, respectively.
+Without export ban risk (case (0)), the selected countries are Indonesia, Malaysia and Greece, a total of three plants.
+Under low, moderate and high-risk conditions (cases (1) to (3)), four plants are selected.
+Indonesia and Malaysia are in all cases, and the third and fourth plants are Chile and Greece (case (1)), Greece and Russia (case (2)), and Chile and Colombia (case (3)).
+In these configurations, the fourth plant operates as a backup which is used to meet demand under strain; it uses 24\%, 34\% and 20\% of its maximum capacity and produces only 8\%, 11\% and 7\% of worldwide volume, respectively.
 The selected countries do not have high drug exports, improving market-wide diversification.